afair/postgresql_cursor/README.md

 amount of memory your application uses and prevents the potential crash of running out of memory.

-This extension is not intended to support the "FOR UPDATE / WHERE CURRENT OF" syntax to process and update each row in place.
-The primary goal is to read a large number of rows using buffering.

 Supports Rails/ActiveRecord v3.1 (v3.2 recommended) higher (including
 v5.0) and Ruby 1.9 and higher.
 Not all features work in ActiveRecord v3.1.
 Support for this gem will only be for officially supported versions of